robert-mccarthy-ca/modern-druid/README.md

 ### 🌳 Food Forest Design

 * Syntropic agroforestry: dense, layered, successional
-* Biomass trees in rows, food beneath
+* High pollarded biomass trees in rows, food beneath
-* Minimal maintenance: prune and mulch
+* Short rotation coppicing in the alleys between
-* Annual canopy lifts, continual replanting
+* Minimal maintenance: prune, mulch, seed
 * Edible plants self-harvested by locals

 ### 🧬 R\&D Engine

 * Biomass breeding for yield and carbon
-* Fungal integration for decomposition + food
+* Rock dust trials (enhanced rock weathering)
-* Soil injection trials for deeper microbial reach
+* Greenhouses heated by the biochar production for year round production regardless of weather
-* Rock dust trials (enhanced weathering)
+* Aquaculture, growing fish in the water storage for both plant nutrients and meat harvesting
-* Sensor networks for 3 m soil profiling
+* Education, free access to all of it.
+Training programs, engineering designs, everything.

 ### 🏭 Revenue Model